-Billy Beane is portrayed as a lonely divorcé in the film, though in real life he had actually remarried.
-Scenes were actually shot with Kathryn Morris as his second wife, Tara, that didn't make the final cut (but can be seen as Blu-ray extras).
-However, Brad Pitt's character still wears a wedding ring throughout the film.
+Billy Beane is portrayed as a lonely divorcé.
+In real life, he had remarried.
+Scenes were shot with Kathryn Morris as his second wife, Tara.
+They didn't make the final cut, though they're included as Blu-ray extras.
+Brad Pitt's character still wears a wedding ring throughout the film.

 David Justice is played by Stephen Bishop, a former pro baseball player.
 Bishop was a career Minor Leaguer, and as a Braves prospect was nicknamed Young Justice due to his physical resemblance and similar playing style to David Justice.